Timeline of Bloody Sunday (1972): Events of the march and shootings

 The march formed up on the Creggan in "carnival mood", on the sunny afternoon of 30 January.
 Led by the coal lorry, it made its way down to the Bogside, its numbers swelling as more people joined en route.
 Moving down William Street, when the lorry reached the junction with Little James Street and Rossville Street, it swung right (south) down the latter, and headed towards Free Derry Corner.
 Despite the efforts of stewards to guide the marchers to follow the lorry, a large number carried on along William Street towards Barrier 14, just past the junction with Chamberlain Street.
 At least one man attempted to pull aside one of the knife rests, but was restrained by a steward as the crowd jeered the soldiers and RUC.
 Eventually the crowd in front of the barrier began to thin, and youths started to stone the troops, who responded with baton rounds.
 When the youths used sheets of corrugated iron as shields, the water cannon was brought up to drench them – and at least one television camera crew – with purple-dyed water.
 A canister of CS gas thrown from the crowd exploded in front of the water cannon, obstructing the vision of its crew, who were not wearing gas masks, so it had to be withdrawn until the gas dispersed.

 After an earlier reconnaissance of the march route to determine the various points where 1 Para might launch their arrest operation, depending on which barrier was threatened, it had been thought that in the case of Barrier 14 it could be done over a wall on one side of William Street, just to the east of Little James Street, on the other side of which was the Presbyterian Church.
 This would have allowed the paratroopers to out-flank the rioters in a pincer movement, with other troops coming directly through Barrier 14 itself.
 In full daylight it was discovered that the top of the wall was covered in barbed wire, so a party of paratroopers was sent forward to cut it, while others covered them from various floors of some adjacent derelict buildings.
 Shortly before 16:00, these paratroopers were spotted by youths in William Street, who began to pelt them with stones and bottles.
 Later testifying before Widgery that nail bombs had been thrown, the paratroopers opened fire, injuring 15-year-old Damien Donaghy, who had been throwing stones, and 59-year-old John Johnston, a passerby not involved with either the march or the stone-throwing.
 Johnston – who was hit twice – died 4½ months later from his injuries.
-Shortly afterwards, a single high-velocity (i.e. rifle) shot narrowly missed the wire-cutting party, striking a drainpipe on the Presbyterian Church.
+Shortly afterwards, a single high-velocity (i.e. rifle) shot fired by a member of the Official IRA narrowly missed the wire-cutting party, striking a drainpipe on the Presbyterian Church.